minkcv/vm/README.md

 #### The vm has:
 - A 16 bit instruction size
-- 16 different opcodes
 - 16 different general purpose registers
-- 65535 bytes (64K) of addressable memory
+- 65536 bytes (64K) of addressable memory
-- An 8-bit color depth for a color palette of 256 colors
+- An 8-bit color depth screen for a color palette of 256 colors
 - Support for 256 concurrent sprites
 - Support for sprites with 4 colors or 3 colors + alpha
 - A screen resolution of 256 x 192